markvanderloo/synthesizer/README.md

 # synthesizer

-Create synthetic data based on the Emperical inverse CDFs and Rank Matching
+Create synthetic data based on the Empirical inverse CDFs and Rank Matching

 ## Installing